Antibes Yacht Charter Guide

 - Fine Dining

-Nestled desirably between Cannes and Nice, Cap d’ Antibes offers a unique charm amongst glittering hot spots, colourful markets and chic boutiques.
+Nestled desirably between Cannes and Nice, Cap d’ Antibes offers a unique charm amongst the glittering hot spots of France, featuring many colourful markets and chic boutiques.
 The heady combination of ancient Antibes with its Greek origins and 16th century ramparts scalloping in and out over the waves, sat beside the art deco elegance and unabashed glamour of beach-lined Juan-les-Pins form a fascinating yacht charter vacation.

 Renowned amongst the yacht set for its marina, Port Vauban, the flow of boats attracted to the picturesque coastline adds to Antibes international atmosphere.
 Acting as a gateway to the Côte d’Azur, the Port is the largest in Europe and accommodates vessels over 50m, boasting over 2000 moorings.
 Filled with a spectacular showing of the world’s most magnificent superyachts, it has emerged as a hot spot for yacht charters.

-Boasting a reputation for the best beaches along the Côte d’Azur, from the quiet and charming pebble beach La Fontonne to the delightfully pretty Garoupe Beach, Cap d’Antibes tranquil beauty is exclusively protected.
+Boasting a reputation for the best beaches along the South of France, from the quiet and charming pebble beach La Fontonne to the delightfully pretty Garoupe Beach, Cap d’Antibes tranquil beauty is exclusively protected.
 The larger beaches of Juan les Pins are more built up with modern resorts, casinos, restaurants and buzzing nightlife.

 Stroll through the stone bastions of the town and discover the evocative Picasso museum that occupies the former Chateau Grimaldi where the artist lived briefly in 1946.
 From here you can wander through the maze of narrow streets to the Cours Masséna market, where delicious local produce such as olives, cheese, tapenade and the wonderful charcuterie brought in by Corsican traders can be found.